 In his publications, Powell described his theories of the role of stream flows in wearing down mountains and creating river valleys, which established him as a nationally recognized geologist.
 Due to his recognition and his ability to talk with politicians, Powell was appointed the second director of the United States Geological Survey in 1881.
 However, it is believed that due to his insistence on putting truth before politics eventually earned him powerful enemies.
 Some of his enemies were very eager to exploit the natural resources of the West, objecting to Powell’s insistence on understanding the natural science of the region before developing it.
 John Powell was pushed out of his position in 1894 and continued his scientific work within the Bureau of American Ethnology.

 As an ethnologist and early anthropologist, Powell was a follower of Lewis Henry Morgan.
 He classified human societies into “savagery,” “barbarism” and “civilization”.
 Powell’s criteria were based on consideration of adoption of technology, family and social organization, property relations, and intellectual development.
 In his view, all societies were to progress toward civilization.
 Powell is credited with coining the word “acculturation“, first using it in an 1880 report by the U.S. Bureau of American Ethnography.
 Powell was a champion of land preservation and conservation.
 It was his conviction that part of the natural progression of society included making the best use of the resources.
+Powell held a post as Lecturer on the History of Culture in the Political Science department at the Columbian University in Washington, DC from 1894–1899.

 References and Further Reading: